If you are completely done with a dictionary project, and you want to get rid of it, you can delete it.

 When you have made your choice, click .
 SooSL will ask you to confirm the deletion:

 If successful, you will see this dialog:

 If you want to see more information about the project files that you might delete, click Detail View in the top-right corner of the dialog.
 You will see more columns.

 These columns show you more information:

-First, learn about how dictionary projects are stored on your computer before you try this.
+First, learn about how dictionary projects are stored on your computer.

-Also, close SooSL first before you delete any project files.
+Also, it's best to close SooSL first before you delete any dictionary project files.
 At least, make sure the project you are deleting is not open in SooSL.